CUBRID Lock Manager

 SELECT against a class mid-DDL SCH-S — ← waits behind SCH-M

 • The IX row repeats deliberately — every row-level write takes the same class-level intent mode.
 The compatibility matrix does the rest.
+U (upgrade-ready S) is the exception, re-explained on the conversion slide.

 © 2026 CUBRID Corporation.
 All rights reserved.